Neg00d/SOMARI-2/README.md

 # SOMARI-2
-SOMARI – The beloved bootleg legend returns!
+A simple ROM-Hack/IPS-Patch for Super Mario Bros.
+(World) SOMARI – The beloved bootleg legend returns!
 After all these years, he's finally getting a brand-new adventure.
 Experience 32 remixed (and sometimes barely recognizable) levels in a minimalist and slightly humorous style that every bootleg could only dream of!
 Will you help Somari break the Bootleg Curse?

 Can you find the hidden Power-H in every level?
 Only true bootleg heroes will collect them all!
 (They are not needed at all)